Hugo Bezdek Led Three Teams to Rose Bowl, Managed a Major League Baseball Club, & Coached in the NFL

 Bezdek retired from football with a national championship as a player, a 127-58-16 record as a college coach, and two Rose Bowl victories in three tries.
 Bezdek would pass away in 1951 in Atlantic City, aged 68-years.
 Three years after his death he was inducted into the new College Football Hall of Fame.

-When Chip Kelly stood on that stage in Pasadena and shouted back ninety-five years into the past, that was who he was calling down to enjoy one last cheer in Pasadena.
+When Chip Kelly stood on that stage in Pasadena and shouted back ninety-five years into the past, that was who he was calling down to enjoy a final cheer in Pasadena.